-Kevin Precious, Ruth Cook
+Debbie Smith, Kevin Precious and Ruth Cook

 How does the Governing Body work?

-At the start of each academic year all governors complete a Governors Code of Conduct form and a Notice of Business and Personal Interest form.
+At the start of each academic year all governors complete a Governors' Code of Conduct form and a Notice of Business and Personal Interest form.

 What is the Governing Body responsible for?

 Primary School Governing Bodies have a range of responsibilities as a consequence of the Education Acts:

 * to help to decide school policy for management of the school with the Headteachers and act as a link between the school and the local community